catseye/SixtyPical/README.md

-"6502-assembly-like" means that it has similar restrictions as programming in 6502 assembly (e.g. the programmer must choose the registers that values will be stored in) and is concomittantly easy for a compiler to translate it to 6502 machine language code.
+"6502-assembly-like" means that it has similar restrictions as programming in 6502 assembly (e.g. the programmer must choose the registers that values will be stored in) and is concomitantly easy for a compiler to translate it to 6502 machine language code.

 "Advanced static analysis" includes _abstract interpretation_, where we